 These two seemingly similar questions actually carry contrasting implications.
 One question emphasizes heavily on the individuals’ needs for the solutions proposed based on their reported limitations.
 This passive focus, in another word, implies that the individuals must depend on factors outside of their control to make their decisions for them.
 The other question, on the contrary, leaves the decision-making power within the hands of the individuals by simply highlighting all the functional capabilities they still have, allowing them to understand and recognize the available solutions in a much more dignified manner.
 The latter one is often more difficult to achieve because it requires not just telling, but also educating the individuals more in depth about their circumstances in order to arrive at the right decisions on their own.

 To build the self awareness needed to fully take control of one’s safety as well as realize one’s mobility potential in the long run, one should familiarize oneself with the diverse spectrum of functional abilities that impact one’s mobility:

-Cognitive Ability is the way we think.
+Cognitive ability is the way we think.
 It is all about our ability to focus, memorize, multi-task, and make decisions.
 It impacts our attention and interpretation of the world around us.
 If an individual has impacted cognitive ability, it is likely they will need more training and repetition of tasks involving their mobility device in their home and outdoor settings, to ensure they have the ability to safely make decisions about when to go faster, slower, change direction, and/or stop their wheelchair.
-Additionally, if decision making is impacted due to cognitive impairment, it is best to steer clear of doing multiple tasks at once while driving the mobility device, as the individual cannot use all their attention to their safety if they are distracted.
+Additionally, if decision-making is impacted due to cognitive impairment, it is best to steer clear of doing multiple tasks at once while driving the mobility device, as the individual might not be able to focus their attention on safety if they are distracted.

 Fine Motor Ability